The main door to the house is one of the most important features in feng shui for residences.

 A household with this outward swing configuration for the house would find it difficult to accumulate wealth even if they draw a high income.

 You want to welcome in good fortune luck and keep it inside the house to benefit the family.
+Just be careful not to position the door in a way that a resident entering the house would be immediately greeted by a toilet.

 If you have one that opens outwards, check if the hinges can be reversed.